-Assistant Chief Anthony Copeland leads the Operations Division of the Paducah Police Department.
+Assistant Chief Justin Crowell leads the Operations Division of the Paducah Police Department.
 The Operations Division is charged with providing 24-hour police service to reduce crime and enhance the quality of life for the citizens of Paducah.
 This is accomplished, in part, through patrol, outreach, and working with the community to solve problems.
-Also within Operations is the City’s SWAT team, Bomb Squad, Police Officer Training Unit, Accident Reconstruction, Hostage Negotiation, Explorers, VIPS, and Honor Guard.
+Also, within Operations is the City’s SWAT team, Bomb Squad, Police Officer Training Unit, Accident Reconstruction, Hostage Negotiation, Explorers, VIPS, and Honor Guard.

 Assistant Chief Crowell began his law enforcement career at the Paducah Police Department in 2005.
 He graduated the Academy at the top of his class, receiving the Kentucky Department of Criminal Justice Training (DOCJT) “Recruit of Distinction” Award.
 He has served within the Department as a Patrolman, Police Training Officer, Detective, Sergeant, and Captain.
 Assistant Chief Crowell was the Paducah Police Department’s first Digital Forensics Unit member and has held the International Association of Computer Investigative Specialists (IACIS) certification as a Certified Forensic Computer Examiner (CFCE).
 Due to his expertise in this field, he has previously taught courses at both the community college and university level as an adjunct professor.